 - Following surgery, your vision may be worse if the surgeon misjudges the amount of tissue taken from your cornea (this is known as a correction error).

-- The flap cut into your cornea may start to grow into the main part of your cornea when it is replaced (this is known as epithelial in-growth and it can cause vision problems which may require further surgery to correct).
+- The flap cut into your cornea may start to grow into the main part of your cornea when it is replaced (this is known as epithelial ingrowth, and it can cause vision problems that may require further surgery to correct).

-- Your cornea can become too thin, leading to a reduction in vision or a loss of vision (this is called ectasia).
+- Your cornea can become too thin, leading to a reduction in or loss of vision (this is called ectasia).

 - Your cornea can become infected (known as microbial keratitis).

-It is important to note the above risks are rare.
+It's important to note, however, that the above risks are rare.